htcondor/htcondor/docs/apis/python-bindings/api/version2/migration-guide.rst

 The goal of this guide is to help when it doesn't.
 In general, code that you haven't (but need to) migrate will simply throw an exception of some kind.
-The specific case where that is not true is detailed in the warning below.

 .. warning::

     There is an incompability between ``classad`` and ``classad2`` that won't manifest itself as an exception.
-You should check your code for calls to ``eval()`` and ``simplify()`` that don't specify a positional (scope) parameter: :class:`classad2.ExprTree` no
+You should check your code for calls to ``eval()`` and ``simplify()`` that don't specify a positional parameter (the scope): :class:`classad2.ExprTree` no
     longer records which :class:`classad2.ClassAd`, if any, it was extracted from.
 Calls to ``eval()`` or ``simplify()`` without an argument may therefore return different values (likely :py:obj:`None`).